 A very warm welcome to the Wester Hailes Allotment Association website.
-The website is intended for members of the Association and other visitors, and we hope that all will find something of interest.
+The website is intended for members and prospective members of the Association but we hope that everyone who visits the site will find something of interest.

 In 1981, a small area of land at the western-most end of the West Side was rented from the then local farmer and this was used to establish 12 new plots.

-In total there are now 100 or so allotments on both the East and West Sides.
-(This number can vary as sometimes we have half plots.)
+In total there are now 100 allotments (plots) split between the East and West Sides.

 Members are required to cultivate and maintain their allotments to a standard of at least seventy-five percent of the allotment being under cultivation mainly for the production of fruit and vegetable crops.